William A. Smalley: Vietnam and Laos

 In 1950, the Christian and Missionary Alliance sent him to the southern region of Vietnam, where he worked on problems of language analysis.
 The following year, he was sent to Luang Prabang in Laos in order to analyse Khmu and prepare lessons in the language for other missionaries.

 In Laos, he met Reverend G. Linwood Barney and Father Yves Bertrais, and together they began working on a writing system for the Hmong language, which had until then been unwritten.
 The system they developed became known as the Romanized Popular Alphabet, and it is today the most widely used Hmong writing system.
 Yang Dao, the assistant director of the English Language Learner Project of the St. Paul Public Schools, has said: "I cannot value his work. … It is invaluable.
 This writing system helped us to preserve our culture and tradition and history.
 Now it is used by Hmong all over the world."

-In 1954, the outbreak of the Laotian Civil War forced him and his wife to return to the United States.
+In 1954, the outbreak of the Laotian Civil War forced him and his wife, Jane, to return to the United States.
 There he completed his dissertation on the Khmu language, for which he was awarded a doctorate by Columbia in 1956.
-(In 1961, an abbreviated version of his dissertation was published by the American Oriental Society.)
+An abbreviated version of his dissertation was published by the American Oriental Society in 1961.